Copyright 2011 - Precision Paint & Tile

 preparing the job by covering your valuable belongings and furnishings.
 All of this takes time to do well and

-correctly, but it is time well invested if at the end of the job, you are happy as a client, all your neighbors are still
+correctly, but it is time well invested if at the end of the job, you are happy as a client, have received top quality

-your friends, and the building management would allow the contractor to return to work in the building again
+work, all your neighbors are still your friends, and the building management would allow the contractor to return

-because the contractor respected the building and other tenants as well as his client.
+to work in the building again because the contractor respected the building and other tenants as well as his client.

 Plan well, take the time to work with your contractor in discovering any possible hidden costs, pay a fair price, and